 Lumintop FW1A EDC flashlight review

-Building on the successes of the Lumintop FW3A, which we reviewed earlier, Lumintop decided to include another ‘version’ of the FW3A.
+Building on the successes of the Lumintop FW3A, (one of the most popular EDC flashlights) which we reviewed earlier, Lumintop decided to include another ‘version’ of the FW3A.
 This time it is the FW1A.
-Lumintop if famous for building different versions on top of a popular flashlight.
-Think about the BLF GT, where they started selling a XHP70.2 version, but also a Mini, Micro and Nano version.
+Lumintop is famous for building different versions on top of a popular flashlight.
+Think about the BLF GT, where they started selling an XHP70.2 version, but also a Mini, Micro, and Nano version.
 Simply to boost their sales, with great success.
-Most of these additional versions were succesful as well.
+Most of these additional versions were successful as well.

 Now we are looking at the single emitter version, Lumintop FW1A.
 A little bit longer than the FW3A since they have to include a proper reflector.
 I have been excited to test this one out.